-Salvador Dalí illustrated some of the most beautiful literary, mythological and religious texts, paying homage to Dante, Rabelais, Cervantes, Lewis Carroll, Malraux, and many other masterpieces of the literature.
+Salvador Dalí illustrated some of the most beautiful literary, mythological and religious texts, paying homage to Dante, Rabelais, Cervantes, Lewis Carroll, Malraux, and many other masterpieces of the literary artwork.

 Dalí produced his first illustrations in Paris for the literary publications of the surrealists.
 In 1934 he illustrates the new edition of Chants de Maldoror.
 This was one of the highlights of his career as an illustrator.